-The time required to build the multigraph database as well as to construct the indexes are reported in Table 5.
-We can note that the database building time and the corresponding size are proportional to the number of triples.
-Regarding the indexing structures, we can underline that both building time and size are proportional to the number of edges.
-For instance, DBPEDIA has the biggest number of edges (~15M) and, consequently, AMBER employs more time and space to build and store its data structure.
+For the experimental analysis we use two RDF datasets - DBPEDIA and YAGO.
+DBPEDIA constitutes the most important knowledge base for the Semantic Web community.
+Most of the data available in this dataset comes from the Wikipedia Infobox.
+YAGO is a real world dataset built from factual information coming from Wikipedia and WordNet semantic network.
+The time required to build the multigraph database as well as to construct the indexes are reported in Table 3b.
+We note that the database building time and the corresponding size are proportional to the number of triples.
+Regarding the indexing structures, we underline that both building time and size are proportional to the number of edges.
+For instance, DBPEDIA has the highest number of edges (~15M) and, consequently, AMBER employs more time and space to build and store its data structure.